IBM/kar/docs/KAR.md

 REST server.

-An application component may offer a service and at the same time hosts actors by implementing a REST server capable of both.
+An application component may offer a service and at the same time hosts actors by implementing a REST server capable of doing both.

 ### Actor Lifecyle

-When a method is invoked on an actor reference, KAR first checks whether an matching instance exists for this reference.
+When a method is invoked on an actor reference, KAR first checks whether a matching instance exists for this reference.
 If there is no such instance, KAR selects an application component that supports the actor type specified in the method invocation and asks this component to construct an actor instance with